elijivp/bsdraw/README.md

 ![overview_2d_impulse.png](/demoimages/overview_2d_impulse.png)

-In example above each 2d draw has size 1 'row' and 5 'columns' who scaled into more than 250x50 pixels
+In example above each 2d draw has size 1 'row' and 5 'columns' what means 1x5 pixels for minimum size.

-<details><summary>Code snippet</summary><p>
+Vertical scaling is manually set to 50+ and window enlarged in both sides, so real size is more than 300x50 pixels.
+Impulse applies for data who appears, when you resize your 2d draw

+<details><summary>Code snippet (see end of the page for includes)</summary><p>

     LINES = 1;